stedwick/codecov-mcp/README.md

 No need to install anything, just run with `npx` and put in your Codecov API key from [here](https://app.codecov.io/account/) - Go to Settings -> Access.

-Cursor command: `npx codecov-mcp-server --api-key=XXX`
+Cursor command: `npx -y codecov-mcp-server --api-key=XXX`

 To use with Claude (or any AI), add the server config: